PFath046/Simple_TicTacToe/README.md

 App architecture:

 1) The framework used is Android Studios.
-2) The most important parts of the system are the MainActivity.java and activity_mail.xml files which I have coded to make the resulting app.
+2) The most important parts of the system are the MainActivity.java (found at TicTacToe/app/src/main/res/layout/) and activity_mail.xml (found at TicTacToe\app\src\main\java\com\example\simple_tictactoe) files which I have coded to make the resulting app.
 3) To modify the apps main functionalities, the MainActivity.java and activity_mail.xml must be modified

 Using Umple I have created a state diagram which describes how the game works.
 The Umple files for this can be found here in this repository (at PFath046/Simple_TicTacToe)